kivvvvv/note-app/README.md

 BrowserslistError: Unknown browser query `android all` Compiled successfully!
 ```
-The detail of can be found here: [create-react-app “Failed to compile” on start up](https://stackoverflow.com/questions/56644607)
+The detail can be found here: [create-react-app “Failed to compile” on start up](https://stackoverflow.com/questions/56644607)

 ## Acknowledgments
 Many thanks to __Colt Steele__, the instructor of [The Modern React Bootcamp](https://www.udemy.com/modern-react-bootcamp/); one of my first resources to learn React.